YOUR QUESTIONS ANSWERED.

 WHAT IS THE DIFFERENCE BETWEEN DEMENTIA AND ALZHEIMER’S DISEASE?

 Dementia is the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with daily functioning.
 Dementia itself isn’t a disease, though it often accompanies diseases like Alzheimer’s.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in substances such as hormones or vitamins.
 In contrast, Alzheimer’s is a degenerative disease that affects parts of the brain that control thought, memory and language.
-It affects women more than men and is responsible for 60%-80% of dementia (WebMD et al.).

 HOW IS THE MEMORY SUPPORT STAFFING DIFFERENT?